News in Different Languages: Top Sources and Tips for Learners

 Much like travel, the news can offer in-depth awareness about a different language, society and culture.
 And it all comes in bite-size pieces.

-Today, we’ll be going over why and how you—as a language learner—should be using the daily news.
+Today, we’ll be going over why and how you as a language learner can use the daily news to boost your skills.

 And we’ll be sharing some great online and offline resources you can use to get news in multiple languages.